-In January 2016, RightScale conducted its fifth annual State of the Cloud Survey of the latest 2016 cloud trends.
+In January 2017, RightScale conducted its sixth annual State of the Cloud Survey of the latest 2017 cloud trends.
 The survey questioned technical professionals across a broad cross-section of organizations about their adoption of cloud infrastructure.
-The 1,060 respondents range from technical executives to managers and practitioners and represent organizations of varying sizes across many industries.
+The 1,002 respondents range from technical executives to managers and practitioners and represent organizations of varying sizes across many industries.
 Respondents represent companies across the cloud spectrum.
 Their answers provide a comprehensive perspective on the state of the cloud today.
 Key findings include:

-- 82 percent of enterprises have a hybrid cloud strategy, holding steady from 2015.
+- 85 percent of enterprises have a multi-cloud strategy, up slightly from 82 percent last year.

 - 58 percent of enterprises are planning to use hybrid cloud in 2017 vs. 55 percent last year.